robaho/go-trader/README.md

 # go-trader

-A financial exchange written in Go.
+A financial exchange written in Go including complete order book, fix protocol, and market data distribution.

 Uses quickfixgo or gRPC for client/server communication.